icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

 ---

 {: .info}
-**tl;dr:** This blog will introduce the naive Yao's garbled circuit and state-of-the-art gate optimizations in [BMR16](https://eprint.iacr.org/2016/969).
-We then focus the security of garbled circuit under malicious OT receiver.
+**tl;dr:** This blog will introduce the naive Yao's garbled circuit and state-of-the-art gate optimizations in fancy-garbling library(implementation of [BMR16](https://eprint.iacr.org/2016/969)).
 This blog also serves as a detailed writeup of DiceCTF 2025 NIL-CIRC.
-Besides, technique details about the fancy-garbling library (implementation of BMR16 are also discussed.

 <!--more-->